gems-uff/mestre/scripts/README.md

 ## configs.py

-Stores configs such as repos folder path and dataset path.
+Stores paths to files in this project.

 ---

 ## collect_chunk_authors.py

+Takes as input (../data/INITIAL_DATASET.csv) and the repos folder.

 This script extracts how many lines each author contributed to a conflicting chunk.